How to Keep Kids Safe in the Car

 Forward-facing car seat guidelines

-As your child gets older, they will eventually “graduate” to forward-facing seats and booster seats.
-You should always check your car seat manufacturer’s weight and height restrictions before putting your child in a new car seat.
+As children get older, they will eventually “graduate” to forward-facing seats and booster seats.
+Aalways check the car seat manufacturer’s weight and height restrictions before putting a child in a new car seat.

 Forward-facing seats

-Your child should remain rear facing for as long as possible, but when your child has outgrown the rear-facing position based on their height or weight, they will need a forward-facing car seat with a harness.
-You should use the forward-facing seat with a harness as long as possible—until your child has outgrown the height or weight requirements indicated by the seat manufacturer.
+Children should remain rear facing for as long as possible, but when a child has outgrown the rear-facing position based on their height or weight, they will need a forward-facing car seat with a harness.
+Children should also use the forward-facing seat with a harness as long as possible—until the child has outgrown the height or weight requirements indicated by the seat manufacturer.

-Here are some important safety precautions to keep in mind when setting up your child’s forward-facing seat:
+Here are some important safety precautions to keep in mind when setting up a child’s forward-facing seat:

 - Check to make sure the harness straps are positioned just at or above the shoulders.

-- Always make sure your child’s seat is appropriately reclined.
-Read your manual to determine the correct angle the seat should be at.
+- Always make sure the child’s seat is appropriately reclined.
+Read the car seat manual to determine the correct angle the seat should be at.

 Booster seats

-- Always use a lap and shoulder belt to properly secure the booster seat to your vehicle.
+- Always use a lap and shoulder belt to properly secure the booster seat to the vehicle.

-- Check to make sure the lap belt sits low and snug across your child’s hip bones.
+- Check to make sure the lap belt sits low and snug across the child’s hip bones.

-- Ensure the shoulder belt is always positioned away from your child’s neck and crosses the middle of their chest and shoulder.
+- Ensure the shoulder belt is always positioned away from the child’s neck and crosses the middle of their chest and shoulder.

 Lastly, all children younger than 13 should ride in the backseat of the car.